AP Exclusive: Under radar, Florida spent $240M on lawyers

 House Speaker Richard Corcoran, who ordered a legislative review, was even more blunt: "We are getting gouged, and that needs to be fixed."

+Scott on Monday said it part of his job — and Bondi's job — to stand up for the state.

+"I think it's very important to defend the laws of our state," Scott said.
+"There's many laws passed by an overwhelming majority of the Legislature that sometimes the outside decides to sue over."

-A spokeswoman for Scott, Jackie Schutz, sought to downplay the outside legal costs during Scott's administration, saying that private law firms are sometimes necessary "when there are complex legal matters or specific expertise needed."
+A spokeswoman for Scott, Jackie Schutz, added that outside lawyers are used when there are "complex legal matters or specific expertise needed."

-"It's no surprise that our office vigorously defends the laws we sign," she said.

 The decades-long water dispute took a new and expensive turn when Scott asked the U.S. Supreme Court in 2013 to limit the water Georgia takes from the Apalachicola, Chattahoochee and Flint river basin.
 Florida argues that Georgia has guzzled more than its share of water at the expense of Florida's oyster industry.